November 18, 2024

 You will at least need DS Core Light to run the scanner.
 So perhaps we went back to mandatory subscriptions with scanners in this pivot to the cloud - which every company is doing in some form.

 There is also DS Core Care - the service and extended warranty costs.
-If you opted for this with your Primescan 2 the cost is 265 USD per month.
+If you want to have this cover for your Primescan 2 the cost is 175 USD per month.
 Similar to TRIOS Care.
-You can opt out of this, but obviously it's not really recommended with such an expensive piece of equipment.
-The costs do certainly add up however...

 Conclusion

-Thanks to the cloud-native scanning that Dentsply Sirona has innovated before anyone else, this could usher in the next generation of IOS devices.
-It is truly refreshing seeing something new rather than a smaller body or slight software improvements.
+The Primescan 2 intraoral scanner represents a significant technological leap in digital dentistry.
+Thanks to this cloud-native scanning technology that Dentsply Sirona has innovated before anyone else, this could usher in the next generation of IOS devices.

 If Dentsply Sirona launched the Primescan 2 as a scanner with caries detection and wireless capabilities alone, this would have been a letdown, but to me it seems they have really launched an innovative product that stands out when compared with other scanners currently, and potentially disrupted the premium IOS market.